-The following Restructuring & Insolvency guidance note Produced in partnership with Kate Rogers of St Philips Chambers provides comprehensive and up to date legal information covering:
+The following Restructuring & Insolvency practice note Produced in partnership with Kate Rogers of St Philips Chambers provides comprehensive and up to date legal information covering:

 The moratorium is at the very heart of the administration process, which is seen as one of the key tools for a company rescue or restructure of the business.
 This Practice Note sets out what the moratorium is, how it applies, and the factors the court will take into account when faced with an application to lift it.